toastkid/ffconf-workshop/lab-angular/README.md

 	ng-app="ratingApp"

 #Dependencies
-Our app has a number of 3rd party libaries that it depends on:
+Our app has a number of 3rd party libs that it depends on:

  - ngRoute (A routing plugin from the Angular team)
  - ui.bootstrap (We use this to create the star rating control later on)